Hubas-prog/reshapeGC/README.md

 # reshapeGC

 Object : Data processing of GC-FID.
-Give absolute and relative concentrations of fatty acid data from raw ".txt" files of Varian GC.
+Give absolute and relative concentrations of fatty acid data from raw ".txt" files of old Varian CP-3800 Gas Chromatograph (GC).

 Exemple : An exemple is available here : https://github.com/Hubas-prog/Paradendryphiella_traject.
 This script has been used in Vallet et al. 2020 (https://doi.org/10.3390/md18080379)